7.5 Evidence-Based Practice for PTAs

 Key Takeaways

-- The research evidence hierarchy ranks systematic reviews highest, followed by randomized controlled trials (RCTs), cohort studies, case-control studies, case series, and expert opinion.
+- The research evidence hierarchy ranks systematic reviews/meta-analyses highest, followed by randomized controlled trials (RCTs), cohort studies, case-control studies, case series, and expert opinion.

-- A p-value below 0.05 indicates a result is statistically significant — unlikely to be due to chance alone.
+- A p-value below 0.05 indicates statistical significance — the result is unlikely to be due to chance alone — but does not measure effect size.

 The Evidence Hierarchy

-Evidence-based practice integrates the best available research, clinical expertise, and patient values.
-Study designs are ranked by how well they control bias.
+Evidence-based practice (EBP) integrates three things: the best available research, clinical expertise, and patient values and circumstances.
+Study designs are ranked by how well they control bias, and the NPTE-PTA expects you to know the order.

 | Rank | Study Design | Strength |